puzzledcherry/grocery-manager/README.md

 program: grocery store manager <br/>

 ## description
+This was my final project for CSS143 class at UWB! <br/>
 This program simulates a grocery store management system, <br/>
 with the abilities to stock items in an inventory, process orders and <br/>
 update the inventory to reflect all changes.
 You may also add items to the restock list and <br/>